 - Areas of interest are:

 - 1. Prospect Lake Road

 - 2. Goward Road

 - 3. Sparton Road

 - 4. South Old West Saanich Road

 - 5. Oldfield Road in Saanich

 - Groups and other individuals have expressed similar concerns about other areas.

 - The subject area is located outside the Urban Containment Boundary.

-- There are no truck routes in the areas of interest for LRRS.
+- There are a number of truck routes located in the Rural LAP area.

-- There are three designated truck routes accessible, one is West Saanich Road, and the other two are Keating Cross Roads and the Pat Bay Highway

 - The community is sandwiched between areas of intense residential, commercial and industrial areas; accordingly, traffic issues borne by rural residents originate from areas outside the LAP area (Keating Industrial, West Shore, Royal Oak were highlighted).

 - Roads represented in this presentation are virtually unchanged since they were built many years ago.
 Common characteristics of the roads include:

-- Narrow
+- 1. Narrow

-- Winding
+- 2. Winding

-- Limited sight lines